 Challenging Evangelicals at Garden Tomb

-I’ve heard many Christian tourists from western countries call the Church of Holy Sepulchre “spooky, dark, and demonic”, not realizing the judgmental attitude in their hearts.
+I’ve heard many Christian tourists from western countries call the Church of Holy Sepulchre “spooky and dark”, not realizing the judgmental attitude in their hearts.
 They are critical of those who choose this place to call on the name of Jesus, because it is different from what they know.

 The Meaning of Jesus’ Death and Resurrection